Migacz85/resume/README.md

 ## Testing

-Site was tested using Chromium 68.0.3440.84 Arch Linux, Tested on mobile, tablet and desktop sizes,
+Site was tested using Chromium 68.0.3440.84 Arch Linux, Tested on mobile, tablet and desktop sizes.

 ## Deployment